Lani Cayetano: Mayor of Taguig (2010–2019)

 At the age of 28, Cayetano was elected as the first female Mayor of Taguig in 2010 and is among the youngest local chief executives of a highly urbanized city in the Philippines.
 She won in a tight race against former Supreme Court Associate Justice Dante Tiñga with a slim margin of 2,420 votes.
-As a result, Tiñga filed an electoral protest that would eventually be dismissed.
+As a result, Tiñga filed an electoral protest due to alleged vote irregularities and vote-counting machine tampering, but the protest was eventually dismissed.
 She was reelected in 2013 and in 2016.

 In March 2017, Cayetano was appointed by President Rodrigo Duterte to the Legislative-Executive Development Advisory Council (LEDAC) as Representative for Local Government Units.
 She used this opportunity to promote the ideals of the President.